infinyon/fluvio/crates/fluvio-cli/README.md

 ## Produce CLI

 Produce CLI can ingest one or more log records in a single session.
-Topic and Partitions are mandatory parmameters, others are optional.
+Topic and Partitions are mandatory parameters, others are optional.

 ```
 Write log records to a topic/partition